As a massage therapist, retention strategies are the basis for keeping your clients happy and returning to you again and again.

 1. Make (Re)Booking Easy

-With online booking apps like Schedulicity, clients can easily rebook appointments right from their own phone or computer.
-And on your end, you can set up your availability, services offered, and policies, so clients can get all the info they need up front.
+And on your end, you can set up your schedule, services offered, and policies, so clients can get all the info they need up front.

 2. Stay in Touch